CodingNomads/flask-webdev/content/s09_database_management_using_flask_sqlalchemy/s09_p05_database_operations_in_view_function.md

 {% endblock page_content %}
 ```

 Once you get that all done, you should have a pretty cool app that "knows" which names it's seen and which ones it hasn't!
-Trying the name "Steve" in the form and hitting submit will result in a page that looks something like this:
+Trying the name "Gary the Snail" in the form and hitting submit will result in a page that looks something like this:

 ![Showing home page with "Mucho gusto!"](../images/database_view_function_1.png)

-If "Steve" comes around to the site again and says hello with his own name once more, he'll be greeted with a new message:
+If "Gary the Snail" comes around to the site again and says hello with his own name once more, he'll be greeted with a new message:

 ![Showing home page with "Enjoy your stay"](../images/database_view_function_2.png)